What Is Stage 1 Mesothelioma?

 Stage 1 pleural mesothelioma has two sub-stages of development:

-- Stage 1B: Stage 1B is slightly more advanced, describing pleural mesothelioma that remains localized to one side of the chest, but which has spread to the pleura as well as the chest wall lining.
+- Stage 1B: Stage 1B is slightly more advanced, describing pleural mesothelioma that remains localized to one side of the chest, but that has spread to the pleura as well as the chest wall lining.

 Many patients do not experience any mesothelioma symptoms during the earliest stage of the disease.

-However, some patients may experience the following stage 1 mesothelioma symptoms:
+However, some patients may experience the following mesothelioma stage 1 symptoms:

 - Body aches